 Takeaway: When conducting matching gift outreach, make sure your donors know that you are not asking for more money.
 Focus on highlighting how simple it would be to capitalize on the opportunity, and remember to thank them for their initial contribution.

-We’ve already covered some best practices for incorporating matching gifts in general, but is it possible to use matching gifts in a peer-to-peer campaign?
+We’ve already covered some best practices for incorporating matching gifts in general, but is it possible to use them in a peer-to-peer campaign?
 Of course!

 Peer-to-peer fundraising is a great way to harness the power of your supporters and creating a link between your organization and your supporters’ individual communities.
 When a participant raises money from family and friends, they expose those donors to your cause and often share personal reasons for their support.